 Editor’s Note: Thanks to guest blogger David Hundert for continuing the Ezekiel series this week.

-Thinking about those verses, let me start by quoting again a comment I mentioned in the previous post, “God’s people cannot be destroyed completely, not because they do not deserve it but because God has staked the reputation of his own name on the covenant promises made to them.
-He may and does in fact chastise them and judge them, but he can never abandon them.
+One commentator says it well: “God’s people cannot be destroyed completely, not because they do not deserve it but because God has staked the reputation of his own name on the covenant promises made to them.
+He may and indeed does chastise them and judge them, but he can never abandon them utterly.
 His divine nature requires faithfulness to his promise, even in the face of unrelenting human sin.”

 I don’t know about you, but that fills my heart with hope!
 This may come as a surprise to many, but you are still a sinner.
 I can’t speak for anyone else, but when I sin, the Spirit of God burdens my heart and it grieves me terribly.
 It drives me to my knees to ask for forgiveness.
 Sometimes, it’s hard for me to grasp that the Lord would still love me when my nature is to rebel against Him, time and time again.

 With God, though, the end of your story has yet to be written, because his forgiveness is real and there is always hope of new life.

 One thought on “With God, the end of your story has not been written – Ezekiel 20, Part 2”